tkotani/ecalj/README.md

 The you may prepare your own InstallAll.foobar, in which you have to set compilar, linker, compilar options.

-When InstallAll.ifort works well, it will show OK! sign finally.
+When InstallAll.ifort works well, it will show OK! signs finally.
 (one last test (nio_gwsc) may fail in cases, but usually no problem).
-The skip following (1) thru (4).
-(5) is also not necessary.

----
+<B> you don't need to read follwings when InstallAll.foobar works fine </B>
 ##### (1) make single core LDA part (it is in ecalj/lm7K/).
 Let us assume gfortran case.
 Move to ecalj/lm7K/, then do "make PLATFORM=gfortran LIBMATH=xxx".